Aubrey Davis Park Master Plan

 Jim Stanton

-Jstan over 5 years ago
+Jstan about 6 years ago

 I was a focus group member at the Sept.
 25 meeting to discuss the Aubrey Davis Park Trail.
 I have lived on MI since 1970 when I was 12.
 My initial comments after that meeting are posted below, and basically note there are three distinct parts of the trail from bridge to bridge, and four different user groups, which is critical to understanding the future trail.